arnabdey73/resume/arnab-dey-resume.md

 * An accomplished professional with more than **14 years** of proven experience as a **DevOps/CloudOps/Systems** Engineer in the Information Technology industry.

-* Provided solutions for various business applications on public and hybrid Cloud platforms, using **CI/CD pipelines, orchestration, infrastructure automation, and Agile tools**.
+* Providing solutions for various business applications on public and hybrid Cloud platforms, using **CI/CD pipelines, orchestration, infrastructure automation, and Agile tools**.
-* Managed **large and complex development, staging, and production environments**, with a strong focus on quality and automation.
+* Managing **large and complex development, staging, and production environments**, with a strong focus on quality and automation.
 * As a senior team member, **mentored and supported** many colleagues across different projects and domains.
 * Well-versed in the **SAFe framework** and the roles and responsibilities of a Product Owner.

 ## Skills/Technologies that I work/worked with:

-**Linux**, Shell Scripting (bash), **Azure DevOps, Azure Cloud, Jenkins, Gitlab, GitHub**, ELK stack, Kafka, **Docker, Kubernetes, Terraform**, Ansible, Python(Scripting), Database management (Mysql/MongoDB), **Jira**, Miro.
+**Linux**, Shell Scripting (bash), **Azure DevOps, Azure Cloud, Jenkins, Gitlab, GitHub**, ELK stack, **Docker, Kubernetes, Terraform**, Ansible, Python(Scripting), Database management (Mysql/MongoDB), **Jira**, Miro.

 ## Experience

 ### Cloud Engineer - 'Stena Metall AB' : August 2024 - Present

+* Performing **Azure Governance** tasks using **Terraform** (with Azure Pipelines) and/or Azure portal.

 * Prioritizing and performing tasks from **Azure DevOps** Kanban board.

-* Creating and populating tasks in the 'backlog' by reviewing all Microsoft recommendations(Azure Advisor) in order to make sure that we don't miss any technical vulnerabilities, security threats or unnecessary costs.
+* Creating tasks in the 'backlog' by reviewing all Microsoft recommendations(Azure Advisor) in order to make sure that we don't miss any technical vulnerabilities, security threats or unnecessary costs.

-* Performing tasks mostly based on Azure Governance using Terraform (with Azure Pipelines)and/or Azure portal.

 * Also resolving incident and SRs as per SLA from the "Cloud Office" dashbaord in ivanti.